 Zach Britton Contract Information:

-Signed a one-year contract with the Orioles in February of 2015, avoiding arbitration.
+Agreed to a one-year, $11.4 million contract with the Orioles in January of 2017, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Zach Britton – simply subscribe now.